ScottFeichter/node-essentials-scott/lessons/lesson2-events-http.md

 app.use("/customers", customerAuth, customerRouter)
 ```

 The customerMiddleware function might check if the customer is logged in.
 If not, it could send a response with a 401 status code, possibly with an error message in the body.
-If a customer is logged in, the middleware functiom might add additional information to the req object.
+If a customer is logged in, the middleware function might add additional information to the req object.
 It would call next, so that processing would pass to the customerRouter.

 For each request sent to the server, there must be exactly one response.
 If no response is sent, a user might be waiting at the browser for a timeout.
 If several responses are sent for one request, Express reports an error instead of sending the second one.